MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 Most brands today rely on both online and offline channels to drives sales, revenue and other desired business outcomes.
 By leveraging a holistic measurement approach that reconciles data and insight from marketing mix modeling and multi-touch attribution, marketers can enjoy the truly comprehensive view they need to make the right decisions, at the right time, to optimize performance across every area of investment.

-* Find ways to bring incremental revenues beyond seasonality and cannibalism.
-* Collecting the right data, making sense of complex and varied data, adding to the data.
+Collecting the right data, making sense of complex and varied data, adding to the data.

-Increase efficiency: develop top down framework for customer engagment.

 "You have to spend money to make money" adage is never been truer than in Marketing.